Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 The prophetic ministry is a fundamental aspect of the eldership.
 Without a prophet, a church will be weak in vision and at risk of sinfulness.
 The pastor will have to copy other successful churches to obtain a vision.
 The reason that we have so many immature and weak churches is prophets are missing from the leadership of the church.
 (Likewise, without an evangelist the church will not grow.)

 The main reason that the prophetic ministry is not functioning correctly in the modern church is that the leadership is not functioning correctly.
 Most churches are led by a pastor-leader, so many prophets have become pastors to find a place of ministry.
-This is not a solution, because but the church operates best when elders are functioning in their true ministry and not trying to be something they are not.
+This is not a solution, because the church operates best when elders are functioning in their true ministry and not trying to be something they are not.

 All of the ascension ministries of leadership are needed for a local church to grow to maturity.
 The prophetic ministry must be part of the foundation of the church.